 This SWSP seeks to replace depletions resulting from mining operations at the Builder's Aggregate Pit (WDID 0110923, well permit no. 81256-F), located just north of the city of Fort Morgan on the south bank of the South Platte River in the NW1⁄4 of Section 31, T4N, R57W (see the attached Figures 1 & 2).
 Sand and gravel mining has occurred at this location off and on since 1952.
-BA obtained approval from the Division of Reclamation, Mining and Safety ("DRMS") for technical revisions to permit no. M-1981-112 this winter and intends to resume sand and gravel mining operations at the site this July.
+BA obtained approval from the Division of Reclamation, Mining and Safety ("DRMS") for technical revisions to permit no. M-1981-112 in the winter of 2018-2019 and resumed sand and gravel mining operations at the site in July of 2019.
+This SWSP is sought to allow BA to continue sand and gravel mining operations at the site.
 BA uses a hydraulic dredge to mine near the streambank, removing marketable materials and refilling parts of the pond with unmarketable aggregate.
 The area of exposed groundwater will migrate as mining occurs on the property, but BA will maintain a maximum exposed surface area of 3.45 acres until the property is reclaimed.
 Although the mining pond has historically moved around within the mining boundary, and the bank separating the pond from the river was removed due to flooding in recent years, recent and historical aerial photos suggest that there has always been a surface water connection between the pond and the river, such that depletions to the river are assumed to be instantaneous.